Home » Water Quality » Contaminants » Effective Ways to Remove Fluoride from Water (99% Removal)

 1. Reverse Osmosis Water Filters

-Water filters are the most effective way of removing fluoride from water, and reverse osmosis systems are some of the best water filters for fluoride.
-A reverse osmosis system can remove 90 – 99% of fluoride in water.
+Water filters are the most effective way of removing fluoride from water, and reverse osmosis (RO) systems are among the best.
+RO systems can remove 90 – 99% of fluoride in water.

-Reverse osmosis (RO) is a purification method that pushes water through a semi-permeable membrane that has 0.0001-micron pores.
-Thanks to that microscopic pore size, fluoride get stuck in the membrane and is flushed out with wastewater.
+Reverse osmosis (RO) is a purification method that pushes water through a semipermeable membrane with 0.0001-micron pores.
+Thanks to the microscopic pore size, the fluoride gets trapped in the membrane and is flushed out with wastewater.

-RO is the safest and most effective way to get rid of dangerous pollutants such as fluoride.
-However, due to its high removal capability, the membrane doesn’t allow healthy minerals to pass through either.
-Therefore, it’s important to either purchase an RO system that features a remineralizer to add back the lost minerals into the water or use a separate RO mineralizer.
+That being said, although RO is highly effective, it also removes healthy minerals from the water.
+If you opt for an RO filter, it’s important to either purchase a system that features a remineralizer to add back the lost minerals into the water or use a separate RO mineralizer.

 Here’s a comparison table for fluoride water filters: